 To maintain your healthy lawn, follow a four step fertilization schedule:

 - Early Spring (Feb.-April) – Use a “Step 1” product or fertilizer with crabgrass preventer.
 This will help your lawn with early growth and root development.

 - Late Spring (April-June) – Weeds are most actively growing around this time.
 A weed and feed fertilizer helps prevent weeds off your turf.

 - Summer (June-Aug.) – Lawn food helps your grass stand up to drought, traffic, heat stress and disease.

 - Fall (Oct.-Nov.) – A winterizing fertilizer helps grass store up nutrients and gives roots a little boost.
-So your lawn will be even healthier and easier to care for the next spring.
+This will help your lawn be even healthier and easier to care for next spring.

 For more helpful Tips and How-to’s, visit Ace Hardware’s Tips & Advice